scschneider/sqlserver-perf-monitoring/README.md

 - A SQL machine or VM that you would like to monitor.
 - 1-2 machines for running InfluxDB and Grafana, depending on how large your deployment is.
 - InfluxDB uses ports 25826 (for inbound metric data) and 8086 (for outbound queries from Grafana)
+- Grafana will use 3000 by default and will need to be opened for inbound connections.

 # Setting up InfluxDb.